devnicolas1/go-db/README.md

-# An in-memory key-value database made with Go
+# An in-memory Key-Value database made with Go

-An in-memory key-value database made with Go, for no particular reason other than to learn basic things about the language (really I just thought it would be fun, and it actually was).
+An in-memory Key-Value database made with Go, for no particular reason other than to learn basic things about the language (really I just thought it would be fun, and it actually was).

 ## Usage